FreymundDeveloper/Flask-APIs/Readme.md

 ## Running the APIs

-First, make sure your Pip is up to date and Python is the correct version, then create a Virtual Environment and install the dependencies.
-If sending emails is not working, the Mailtrap instance has possibly been deactivated.
+First of all, create a ".env" file in the root of the application (based on the ".env.example" model).
+Now, make sure that your Pip is updated and that Python is the correct version, then Create a Virtual Environment and install dependencies.
+If sending emails is not working, the Mailtrap instance has possibly been disabled.

 ```bash
 # Build a Virtual Ambience